 - S/he is over the age of 18 and received a Disabled Child Benefit before reaching the age of 18.

-- Families with two children eligible for a Disabled Child Benefit or one child is eligible for a Disabled Child Benefit and the second is eligible for a Mobility Benefit may be entitled to both a Disabled Child Benefit and a Mobility Benefit for each of the children in accordance with each benefit's conditions of eligibility.
+- Families where two children are eligible for a Disabled Child Benefit or where one child is eligible for a Disabled Child Benefit and the second is eligible for a Mobility Benefit may be entitled to both a Disabled Child Benefit and a Mobility Benefit for each of the children in accordance with each benefit's conditions of eligibility.

 - A calculator on the National Insurance Institute website can be used to check eligibility to receive two benefits simultaneously.

-- It is illegal to seize a Disabled Child Benefit; if there is a hold on a bank account, you must contact the executing offices and obtain confirmation of specific removal of the hold for Disabled Child Benefit funds and then submit it to the appropriate parties (bank, etc.).
+- According to the law, it is illegal to seize a Disabled Child Benefit.
+If there is a hold on a bank account, you must contact the executing offices and obtain confirmation of specific removal of the hold for Disabled Child Benefit funds and then submit it to the appropriate parties (bank, etc.).

 - The National Insurance Institute sends a Certificate of Disability to anyone found to be eligible for a Disabled Child Benefit.